[40%, sampled in Kyrgyzstan]

 More vodka from the lake.
 And this time, the brand is even named appropriately – it’s called Issyk Kul.
-Just like the lake itself.
 And there’s a little sailing boat on the label.

-I got this 500ml bottle for about 7 euros, which puts it in the 9/10 category when we’re talking about prices.
-Oh, and I got it on the day when I found the first KFC in Kyrgyzstan.
-Seems like ages ago.
+I got this 500ml bottle for about 7 euros, which puts Issyk Kul fairly close to the top when we’re talking about prices.
+Oh, and I purchased it on the day when I found the first KFC in Kyrgyzstan.
+Seems like ages ago now.

 The bottle design is nice.
-I personally think the color blue goes very well with vodka, because vodka is supposed to have a rather neutral taste compared with many other kinds of liquor.
-And I like the lake theme, it’s clear and clean.
-I’ll give it an 8/10.
+The color blue seems to generally go rather well with vodka, I think it’s because vodka is supposed to have a rather neutral taste compared to most other kinds of liquor.
+I also like the lake theme, it’s clear and clean.

 Glenn Miller is singing about a stairway to the stars.
-That was in the late 1930s, I suppose, and large parts of the world were about to plunge into hell.
+That was in the late 1930s, and large parts of the world were about to plunge into hell.

-Anyway, we were going to talk about vodka: First thing you notice upon opening the bottle is that Issyk Kul has a faint scent.
-Slightly sweetish, and if you close your eyes and wish really hard, you can try to convince yourself that it’s the smell of Lake Issyk-kul itself.
+Anyway, we were going to talk about vodka: the first thing you notice upon opening the bottle is that Issyk Kul has a faint scent.
+Slightly sweetish, and if you close your eyes and wish really hard, you can try to convince yourself that it’s the smell of the lake itself.
 The taste is sweet as well.
-It doesn’t bite or fight on its way down.
-A 8/10.
+It doesn’t fight or bite on its way down, no, this vodka is smooth.

-Not quite sure what to make of that last bit, but Issyk Kul is an overall good vodka: 8.3
+Not quite sure what to make of that last bit, but Issyk Kul is a good vodka.